Flavor Trends, Strategies and Solutions for Menu Development

 Kitchen Collaborative is a recipe-development initiative formed by Summit F&B and Flavor & The Menu.
 To fuel flavor innovation, a group of talented chefs partnered with sponsor brands and commodity boards to create recipes that showcase the passion and potential of our industry.

 “Boots on the ground.”
-That’s how Alex Sadowsky, director of culinary, beverage and menu innovation at Twin Peaks Restaurant, characterizes his most valued source of culinary inspiration.
-“I love to get out in a city—eating and drinking at smaller restaurants, talking to the owner/operators, as well as the guests to learn more about what drives the culinary identity of the city or region,” he explains.
+That’s how Alex Sadowsky, director of culinary, beverage and menu innovation at Twin Peaks Restaurant, characterizes one of his most valued source of culinary inspiration.
+“I love to get out in a city—eating and drinking at smaller restaurants, talking to the owner/operators, as well as the guests, to learn more about what drives the culinary identity of the city or region,” he explains.
 Among his favorite foodservice occasions is the juxtaposition of high/low dining.
 “I have a deep-seated love of a dive bar experience right after being at a fine dining restaurant.
 It has to be a blend of the high and low any night I go out.”

 Sadowsky applies his collection of food experiences and memories to influence the ideation process of tomorrow’s menu innovations.
 Here, he presents two Kitchen Collaborative creations: Choripán con Queso Italico® and Artigiano® and Lamb Prime Rib Hash with Hasselback Potatoes, Pickled Fresnos, Roasted Cremini and Jalapeño Chimichurri.